1. If I have questions about my Storm Water Services fee, who should I call?

 - Integrate flood mitigation, water quality, stream restoration and greenway expansion.

 Storm Water fee credits can be offered if the property meets specific criteria.
-A Professional Engineer must certify that the property’s storm water runoff does not enter a Charlotte-Mecklenburg public drainage system or must certify that the property owner has significantly reduced runoff by installing and properly maintaining approved storm water controls.
+For some types of fee credits, a Professional Engineer must certify that the property’s storm water runoff does not enter a Charlotte-Mecklenburg public drainage system or must certify that the property owner has significantly reduced runoff by installing and properly maintaining approved storm water controls.
 Learn more

 The City of Charlotte, Mecklenburg County and six incorporated Towns have a single Storm Water utility.
 Specific responsibilities of managing storm water have been divided up based on “Major” and “Minor” storm water systems.
 This avoids duplication of services.